techidaily/site-win11-tips/source/_posts/immediate-suppression-of-windows-11-notifications.md

 3. Turn off the**Notifications toggle** at the top of the**Notifications** page.
 ![Notifications Toggle Turned Off in Settings](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/turn-notifications-toggle-off-1.jpg)

  Now you will not have any notifications pop up on the screen to distract you.
-You can also stop all notifications for a temporary amount of time by[enabling Do Not Disturb mode on Windows](https://www.makeuseof.com/windows-11-do-not-disturb-mode/) .
+You can also stop all notifications for a temporary amount of time by [enabling Do Not Disturb mode on Windows](https://www.makeuseof.com/windows-11-do-not-disturb-mode/) .

- Or you can choose to[explore the notification settings and customize notifications](https://www.makeuseof.com/windows-11-customize-notifications/) to your liking.
+ Or you can choose to [explore the notification settings and customize notifications](https://www.makeuseof.com/windows-11-customize-notifications/) to your liking.

 ## Work Uninterrupted on Windows Without Notifications